rurbin3/ZKit-Framework/README.md

 Please be careful i dont have any control on what donors say . its a chance with freedom .

 Do you want to be in Our Heros List And Say A Sentence On TOP OF THE README without any limit ? you can [donate](https://github.com/000Zer000/ZKit-Framework/README.md#donating) too .

-## ZKit will be able to

-- Compile to diffrent operating systems

-- Run more powerful and more customizable dos attacks

-- Create and manage Botnets

-- Port Scanning

-- Causing remote bufferoverflow

-- IP and network tools (reverse ip, reverse DNS, etc)

-- Building a GUI (for guys that dont like command-line tools)

-- Even working on ios attacks

-- Adding Configuration

 ## Installing